podulator/video-overlays/README.md

 *   _data_seperator :: sets if it's comma, tab or pipe seperated data
 *   _html_output_file :: the name of the generated html file.
 Tokens are replaced
 *   _html_template :: the name of the html template file.
 Tokens are replaced
+*   _iframe_template :: the name of the iframe template for twitter etc. Tokens are replaced
+*   _iframe_output_file :: the name of the generated iframe file.
+Tokens are replaced
 *   _max_rows :: how much data to process, zero means all
 *   _s3_destination :: where to upload all cretaed assets to.
 Tokens are replaced
 *   _s3_logs :: where to upload the log file to.
 If empty it becomes s3_materials bucket /video_render_logs/